NxPKG/khulnasoft-docs/content/ruleset-engine/rules-language/actions.md

           Only available for <a href="/rules/url-forwarding/single-redirects/">Single Redirects</a> and <a href="/rules/url-forwarding/bulk-redirects/">Bulk Redirects</a>.
         </p>
         <p>
-          In the Cloudflare dashboard, this action is not listed in action selection dropdowns.
+          In the Khulnasoft dashboard, this action is not listed in action selection dropdowns.
 To use this action, create a redirect rule or a bulk redirect rule.
         </p>
       </td>
       <td>Yes</td>